SMC242/uni-notes/team-projects/PSD/Tech Choices.md

 ## React

 React is a JavaScript framework that provides the rendering, templating, and state + reactivity layer.
-By default, it supports client-side rendering (CSR) and server-side rendering (SSR).
+By default, it supports client-side rendering (CSR) only

 It uses a templating system called JSX which co-locates the JavaScript and markup for a component.
 The basic unit of React is the component - you think of pages as a composition of small components.
-A component is a function that returns JSX.
+A component is a function that returns JSX

 Learning curve: 3/5
 - JSX is easy to learn